ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Introduction
 In this second part of the series, we will be setting up a [Jenkins Shared library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute our Jenkins jobs.
-As the complexity and number of jobs you maintain grow, the use of Shared Libraries provides the ability to organize and version control your CI and CD processes.
+As the complexity and number of jobs you maintain grow, the use of Shared Libraries provides the ability to share and reuse code across jobs for CI and CD processes.

 In order to set up a practical application with our `seedJob`, we will modify `seed.groovy` to build a Pipeline job and a Multibranch Pipeline job.
 By the end of this series, you will have a foundation set up to onboard projects consistently as well as handle job specific stages during the running of your Jenkins jobs.